JakubBlaha/XtremeUpdater/README.md

 # XtremeUpdater
+*Note: XtremeUpdater is in alpha and is not stable at all.
+Dll backing and restoring should work, but please backup your dlls manually before using XtremeUpdater.*

+*The stable file to run is `source.py` **not** `main.py` at the moment. `main.py` is not completed and it's experimental.*

+Website is located at https://xtremeware.github.io/XtremeUpater

 ## V 0.1

--Fixed syncing error loop when syncing with GitHub \
+- Fixed syncing error loop when syncing with GitHub
--When sync error is raised, _Games_ tab will now reset to its default state after 2 seconds \
+- When sync error is raised, _Games_ tab will now reset to its default state after 2 seconds
--Created internal classes of the `Window` class for repeated widgets such as _Navigation tabs_ \
+- Created internal classes of the `Window` class for repeated widgets such as _Navigation tabs_
--Cleaned up `style.py` \
+- Cleaned up `style.py`
--Revorked _CommonPaths_ \
+- Revorked _CommonPaths_
--Revorked _background animation_ \
+- Revorked _background animation_
--Revorked _fading_
+- Revorked _fading_